lambert-p/sdstuff/README.md

 Go to your Library.
 Scroll to the right with R1 until you're at Collections or Non-Steam games.
 Here you'll find all of your emulators and also all of your ROMs, each with custom art.
 Launch Super Metroid to make sure it works.
 Achievements should be working too.
 Hell yeah!

-# DOWN HERE IS ALL WORK IN PROGRESS STUFF / PERSONAL NOTES / ETC

 # General Steam Deck setup stuff